rakshitbisht7/game-hub/README.md

 Vercel for deployment

-(Optional: Add any APIs used for fetching game data, e.g., RAWG API)
+(API used for fetching game data, RAWG API)

 📸 Screenshots
 Home Page